kallielevy/Advertising-docs/Advertising/bingads-13/bulk-service/campaign-negative-store-criterion.md

 **Delete:** Read-only

 ## <a name="parentid"></a>Parent Id
-The system generated identifier of the campaign that contains the store criterion.
+The system-generated identifier of the campaign that contains the store criterion.

 This bulk field maps to the *Id* field of the [Campaign](campaign.md) record.